Elder Law and Senior Legal Matters

 • File a Police Report.
 Not only will this help in investigating and eventually catching the parties responsible, but it will also make it more likely for you to recover the money that they scammed from you.

 • Talk to Your Bank and Financial Institutions.
-If you were the victim of identity theft, or otherwise provided the scammers with confidential financial information, then notify your bank, your credit card companies, etc., so they can issue you new cards, recover your money, and protect your accounts from further fraud.
-If you gave someone your social security number, or suspect they may be able to obtain it, then also contact the Social Security Administration.
+If you were the victim of identity theft, or otherwise provided the scammers with confidential financial information, then notify your bank, your credit card companies, etc., so they can issue new cards, recover your money, and protect your accounts from further fraud.
+If you gave someone your Social Security number, or suspect they may be able to obtain it, then also contact the Social Security Administration.

 • Contact the Better Business Bureau.
 Give them the name of the company that scammed you (or the company they claimed to be from), as well as details of the incident, so that they know what the situation is and can help others to avoid it in the future.

 • Tell Your Family.
 You may be reluctant to do this.
-As we mentioned earlier, it’s easy to think that falling for a scam will mean your loved ones will decide you’re unfit to manage your own affairs anymore.
-But in fact, recognizing that you were a victim of fraud and taking steps to do something about it is an indication that you’re still in possession of your faculties.
+If you fell for a scam, will your loved ones decide you’re unfit to manage your own affairs anymore?
+Recognizing that you were a victim of fraud and taking steps to do something about it indicates that you’re still in possession of your faculties.

-One of the most important legal issues as you get older is what happens to your estate after you’re gone.
+One of the most important legal issues that seniors contend with is: what happens to your stuff after you’re gone?
 Even if you don’t have very much, it’s important to lay out a specific plan for your assets.
-Otherwise, the people who survive you could end up embroiled in legal battles and red tape for years afterwards.
+Otherwise, the people who survive you could end up embroiled in legal battles or administrative red tape for years afterwards.

 Estate Planning Law

 Estate planning involves more than just a will.
-It also covers many of the issues we’ve already covered, such as DNRs, power of attorney, and living wills, as well as tax issues related to your property, and more.
+It covers issues we’ve already mentioned like DNRs, power of attorney, and living wills, as well as tax issues related to your property, and more.
+If you have a will and pass away, your estate typically goes through probate, a legal process for distributing your assets.
+However, parts of an estate plan, like living trusts and accounts with designated beneficiaries, can bypass probate which allows assets to be transferred directly to heirs without court involvement.

 It’s also important to appoint an executor for your will.
 This is the person who will oversee the distribution of your assets and make sure that your final wishes are honored.
 Other duties of an executor include: